Modeling and Analysis of Information Communities: Introduction

 \section{Introduction}

 Communities play an important role in social networks.
-In fact, it seems that communities are necessary/essential for a social network to work efficiently.
-However while there exists a large body of work that formally models and studies macroscopic properties of social networks such as the degree distribution and diameter, very little work is available on mathematical models for microscopic properties of communities in social networks.
+However while there exists a large body of work that formally models and studies macroscopic properties of social networks such as the degree distribution and diameter, less work is available on mathematical models for microscopic properties of communities in social networks.
 Creating such a model is the topic of this paper.
 Ideally this model should be simple enough to allow a formal analysis, yet be expressive enough to provide insights into important microscopic properties of communities in social networks.

 For our model we focus on a particular type of social networks, to which we refer to as \emph{information networks}, where agents (individuals) share/exchange information.
 Sharing/exchanging of information is an important aspect of the social networks, both for social networks that we form in our everyday lives, as well as for online social networks such as for example Twitter.